cconrad/chocolatey-packages/README.md

 In a package directory run: `Test-Package`.
 This function can be used to start testing in [chocolatey-test-environment](https://github.com/majkinetor/chocolatey-test-environment) via `Vagrant` parameter or it can test packages locally.

+## Manual package update

+1. Download the latest version of the package from the official site.
+2. Update the package version in the `chocolateyinstall.ps1` file.
+3. Calculate the checksum and update it in the `chocolateyinstall.ps1` file.
+4. Update the `chocolateyinstall.ps1` file if needed.
+5. Update the version, copyright year and release notes in the `.nuspec` file.

 ## Automatic package update

 ### Single package